Matty-El/velo-route/README.md

 -   Category, difficulty and country are dropdown fields with data populated from the database.
 -   Route name is validated to ensure it cannot start with a blank space and must consist only of letters with no special characters.
--   The route image is validated to ansure is is a valid URL and has a recognised jpg, jpeg, gif or png extension.
+-   The route image is validated to ensure it is a valid URL and has a recognised jpg, jpeg, gif or png extension.
 -   The route description is validated to ensure that it is of length between 10 - 300 characters consisting of letters, numbers and standard punctuation.
 -   The route distance is validated to ensure it is a number between 1 and 6 numbers in length, so a maximum of 99999.
 -   The route link is validated to ensure it is a valid URL.